birukyemane/weather-app/README.md

 * React

 # How to run the app
-* clone the repo from Github
+* clone the repo from the Github repository
 * run the following commands from the project root directory (pleae use **yarn** instead of **npm**)
     * `yarn install`
     * `yarn start`